raspberrypilearning/3D-scene/en/step_2.md

 --- /no-print ---

+--- /task ---

 --- task ---

 --- print-only ---

 Take a look at these 3D scene projects, and adjust any sliders you see.

-+ Can you see which sprites are infront of other sprites?
++ Can you see which sprites are in front of other sprites?
 + Can you tell what effect each variable slider has?

 --- /print-only ---